 Any subsequent action is likely to increase in severity the longer time goes on.
 This could eventually result in any of the following outcomes:

-Stepchange have a page explaining the various steps of the debt collection process here.
+Stepchange explain the various steps of the debt collection process here.

 Not paying your bills can cause problems for you in the future.
 It is highly recommended to keep paying your bills if you can.